alexlovelltroy/fingers.cx/_posts/2014-02-12-experiment-not-try.md

 headerstyle: yoda
 tags: thoughts
 date: 2014-02-12
-title: There is no "Try" but you can experiment
+title: experimentation is not trying
 ---
-> Do.
+>Do.
 Or do not.
-There is no "Try".
+There is no try.
-> Yoda
+>
+>Yoda

 Yoda's wisdom is excellent especially when you paraphrase it, "Trying looks the same as failing."